klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 can define fully custom orderings.

-Rank reordering is an advanced topic that is discussed in more detail in the 4/5-day Advanced LUMI courses organised by the LUMI User Support Team.
+Rank reordering is an advanced topic that is discussed in more detail in the 4 or 5-day Advanced LUMI courses organised by the LUMI User Support Team.
 The [material of the latest one can be found via the course archive web page](https://lumi-supercomputer.github.io/LUMI-training-materials/comprehensive-latest) and is discussed in the  "MPI Topics on the HPE Cray EX Supercomputer" which is often given on day 3.